trsong/trsong.github.io/_posts/2021-02-01-DailyQuestionsFeb.md

 **Java Playground:** [https://repl.it/languages/java](https://repl.it/languages/java)

+### Apr 21, 2021 \[Easy\] Special Stack
+---
+> **Question:** Implement a special stack that has the following methods:
+>
+> - `push(val)`, which pushes an element onto the stack
+> - `pop()`, which pops off and returns the topmost element of the stack.
+If there are no elements in the stack, then it should throw an error or return null.
+> - `max()`, which returns the maximum value in the stack currently.
+If there are no elements in the stack, then it should throw an error or return null.
+>
+> Each method should run in constant time.

 ### Apr 20, 2021 LC 114 \[Medium\] Flatten Binary Tree to Linked List
 ---
 > **Question:** Given a binary tree, flatten it to a linked list in-place.